 The policies aimed at halting climate change would be an opportunity for our economy: it would create jobs and reduce air pollution as side effects, thus being an improvement in our way of life.
 (1)

-The policies aimed at halting climate change would be costly, but we would be able to maintain our way of life (e.g. replacing thermal cars by electric cars, electricity from coal by renewables or nuclear, etc.) (2)
+The policies aimed at halting climate change would be costly, but we would be able to maintain our way of life (e.g. increasing thermal insulation of housing, replacing thermal cars by electric cars, electricity from coal by renewables or nuclear, etc.) (2)

-The policies aimed at halting climate change would require a deep change in our way of life (e.g. reducing energy consumption, eating much less meat, ride bicycles instead of driving cars, etc.) (3)
+The policies aimed at halting climate change would require a deep change in our way of life (e.g. reducing energy consumption, changing living standards, eating less meat, increase the use of alternative means of transport, e.g. public transport, bicycles, car sharing, etc.) (3)

 Don't know, don't say (4)